Sher-E-Hindustan (1998 film)

-Sher-E-Hindustan is a 1998 Indian Hindi-language action drama film directed by T. L. V. Prasad, starring Mithun Chakraborty, Sanghavi, Hemant Birje, Gavin Packard, Puneet Issar, Hemant Ravan and Gulshan Grover.
+Sher-E-Hindustan (Translated: Lion Of India) is a 1998 Indian Hindi-language action drama film directed by T. L. V. Prasad, starring Mithun Chakraborty, Sanghavi, Hemant Birje, Gavin Packard, Puneet Issar, Hemant Ravan and Gulshan Grover.

 Plot

-Honest police inspector Kranti Kumar takes charge of a police station in a small village where mafia don Choudhary Charannath works as a minister and his gang terrorizes the villagers.
+Honest police inspector Kranti Kumar(Mithun Chakraborty) takes charge of a police station in a small village where mafia don Choudhary Charannath Lal Rai(Gulshan Grover) works as a minister and his gang terrorizes the entire village with the help of his own power, including his 4 children.
 Kranti takes hard steps against them.
 A village girl Naina falls in love with Kranti and after a while Kranti also reciprocates her feelings.
-A fight starts between Kranti and Choudhury's henchmen, and at last, Kranti defeats Charannath and kills him.
+A fight starts between Kranti and Choudhury's henchmen, and at last, Kranti defeats Choudhary Charannath and kills him along with all of his 4 children.